Criminal - District Division

 - If you cannot pay the fine as ordered, you must address this with the prosecutor and judge before going to the clerk’s window.
 You may be required to fill out a financial affidavit or pay additional fees if the fine is not paid in full on that date.

 - If you cannot appear the day of the arraignment or trial, you must file a written motion to continue with the court.
+You may not call the court if the date of your appearance is inconvenient and simply change it.
+A document called a "Motion to Continue" must be filed at least 10 days in advance of your hearing and you must contact the prosecutor to see if they agree.
 This should be done as soon as you are aware of the conflict.
+If you have an emergency that prohibits you from attending then please call the Information Center.

 A copy of this checklist can be found here.